TylerLu/EDUGraphAPI-PHP/README.md

 - **[Microsoft Graph SDK for PHP](https://github.com/microsoftgraph/msgraph-sdk-php)**: The Microsoft Graph SDK for PHP does not include any default authentication implementations.
 Instead, you can authenticate with the library of your choice, or against the OAuth endpoint directly.

-The 2 kinds of authentication are implemented in the **/app/Services/TokenCacheService.php** file.
+The 2 kinds of authentication are implemented in the **/app/Services/TokenCacheService.php** file and **/app/Http/Controller/O365AuthController.php**.

 **Data Access**